ElektraInitiative/libelektra/doc/tutorials/plugins.md

 Note that no code should be outside of `if (DEPENDENCY_PHASE)`.
 It would be executed twice otherwise.
 The only exception is `add_plugin` which *must* be called twice to successfully add a plugin.

+> Please note that the parameters passed to add_plugin need to be constant between all invocations.
+> Some `find_package` cache their variables, others do not, which might lead to toggling variables.
+> To avoid problem, make a variable containing all LINK_LIBRARIES or DEPENDENCIES within DEPENDENCY_PHASE.

 If your plugin makes use of [compilation variants](/doc/tutorials/compilation-variants.md) you should also read the information there.